moschotto/SmartHomeLipoDischarger/README.md

 You must setup the HomeKit automation for each lipo in the same way.
 The only thing that needs to be changed is value1=4 to value1=1 for lipo 1, value1=2 for lipo2 etc etc.

 Note that the URL contains **your personal key** (last section of the URL).
 This means that everyone that got your URL, can trigger push messages on your phone.

+# General information about the used HomeKit devices

+Basiscally the code creates 9 Apple HomeKit deivces that can be paired with your HomeKit  homekit.
+YTH 9 devices?

+According to my understandig / research:
+1.  the only devices that can display 2 digit values which won't be round up to ".5" are temperature sensors
+2.  the only devices that can display percentages are humidity sensors

+For a quad port lipo discharger this means that for each lipo **1x temperature** sensor and **1x humidity sensor** is needed to display the voltage level and the discharge percentage.
+Additionally one temperature sensor for reading the surface temperature will be created - makes 9 devices...

+Why is the percentage used instead just the voltage?
+For displaying the status bar on the ESP32 display and for creating HomeKit automations, it's much easier to use the percentage instead of the voltage.
+Because voltage levels differ between 3s,4s and 6s lipos you can simply automate it with "if percentage drops below 20% then......."

 # Libraries used: